alkem-io/website/content/en/post/2024-09-public-interest-tech/index.md

 ### **Europe**
 The EU has been a leader in regulating the dominance and behaviour of big tech companies.
 There is now an increased emphasis on taking positive actions and increasing innovation, including by European foundations and politicians.

-Key players includes: EU Digital Service Act, Stiftung Bertelsmann, Stiftung Mercator Switzerland, Werner Stengg, Mario Draghi, Reset Tech, Katapult Future Fest
+Key players includes: EU Digital Service Act, Bertelsmann Stiftung, Stiftung Mercator Switzerland, Werner Stengg, Mario Draghi, Reset Tech, Katapult Future Fest

 ### **US**